raphapr/rdo-packstack-installation/README.md

 =========
 Cloud computer systems are becoming used by many institutions as a way to keep availiable various kinds of services, like data storage, server hosting, among others.
 Keeping focus on IaaS ( Infrastructure as a Service), the Openstack stands as an important solution to offer scalability and service availability, supplying a highly flexible infra-structure with fast provisioning.

-The Openstack is a global collaboration of developers and technologists on cloud computing, resulting an ubiquitous and open-source computing platform for both public and private clouds.
-In practical terms, Openstack is a set of softwares directed to the configuration and management of a cloud computing environment utilizing existing technologies on Linux environments.
+The OpenStack is a global collaboration of developers and technologists on cloud computing, resulting an ubiquitous and open-source computing platform for both public and private clouds.
+In practical terms, OpenStack is a set of softwares directed to the configuration and management of a cloud computing environment utilizing existing technologies on Linux environments.

 Index